LeSaumon/DnD-French-NPC-Generator/README.md

 ### Linux

 1. Same process as Windows
-2. To launch the script, the command is `ts-node-esm`
+2. To launch the script, the command is `ts-node-esm ./src/main.ts`